-- 1.1 The Winter Wassail event is organised and run to comply with the Health and Safety Procedures as detailed in Bedford Borough Council's Safety Manual Section 3 EO2 Event Safety. - 1.2 The event is also organised in line with the Health & Safety Executive Event Safety Guide 2000 and this documentation is prepared in accordance with that guidance. - 1.3 Andy Wilkins (Chair of Friends of Putnoe Wood and Mowsbury Hillfort) acts as Event Manager and manages event activities with Jane Moore (Country Park Ranger) taking the role of Event Safety Officer.
-Jon Bishop (Hemlock Morris and Country Park Ranger) acts as liaison with Hemlock Morris and Master of Ceremony at the Event. - 1.4 The Event Team consists of the three persons named in 1.3 plus; Marion and John Wallace and Alison Wilkins (Friends PWMH acting as stewards). - 1.5 Event Manager and Safety Officer have undergone a range of Health & Safety courses and appreciate the vital importance of adhering to Council policy and safe ways of working. - 1.6 This is the fourth year of running the event plus the team have experience of running other events in a safe manner over many years.
+- 1.1 The Winter Wassail event is organised and run to comply with the Health and Safety Procedures as detailed in Bedford Borough Council's Safety Manual Section 3 EO2 Event Safety. - 1.2 The event is also organised in line with the Health & Safety Executive Event Safety Guide 2000 and this documentation is prepared in accordance with that guidance. - 1.3 Andy Wilkins (Chair of Friends of Putnoe Wood and Mowsbury Hillfort) acts as Event Overseer and John Wallace as Event Coordinator, they share responsibilities for event activities.
+Danny Fellman (Country Park Ranger) taking the role of Event Safety Officer.
+Jon Bishop (Hemlock Morris and Country Park Ranger) acts as liaison with Hemlock Morris and Master of Ceremony at the Event. - 1.4 The Event Team consists of the three persons named in 1.3 plus named stewards Marion Wallace, Helen Wilkie and Alison Wilkins (and additional Friends PWMH acting as stewards). - 1.5 Event Overseer and Safety Officer have undergone a range of Health & Safety courses and appreciate the vital importance of adhering to Council policy and safe ways of working. - 1.6 This is the fourth year of running the event plus the team have experience of running other events in a safe manner over many years.
 Practical experiences and lessons learned during these other events have informed and influenced the organisation of the event with safe methods of working adopted as good practice.
 Regular event meetings are undertaken and Health & Safety aspects discussed and agreed for all elements of the organisation and implementation.